Ming-Ni-Group/NanoForenSNP/README.md

-### Learn more

 ## Contributing

-The ForenSNP is based on the EBOV intrahost single nucleotide variation ([iSNV](https://github.com/generality/iSNV-calling])) calling which is created by Ming Ni.
+The NanoForenSNP is based on the EBOV intrahost single nucleotide variation ([iSNV](https://github.com/generality/iSNV-calling])) calling which is created by Dr. Ni.